struct/Nerve/README.markdown

 ## What is it?

-    Nerve is based on, and requires, Ragweed http://github.com/tduehr/ragweed
+    Nerve is based on, and requires, Ragweed http://github.com/tduehr/ragweed Ragweed is a cross platform x86 debugging library written in Ruby.

     To learn more about Ragweed, read this: http://chargen.matasano.com/chargen/2009/8/27/ruby-for-pentesters-the-dark-side-i-ragweed.html